Kushaalkumar-pothula/gravitylab/README.md

 ## Installation

 ### Dependencies
-The following are required for the code to run:
+The following are required to run GravityLab:
 - Cython
 - NumPy
 - Matplotlib